 Herniated Discs Diagnosis and Treatment

-If your doctor believes you may have a herniated disc, he or she will perform a physical exam to evaluate muscle strength, and determine whether there is nerve damage.
+If your doctor believes you may have a herniated disc, he or she will perform a physical exam to evaluate muscle strength and determine whether there is nerve damage.
 They’ll likely order imaging tests to confirm whether any of your discs have slipped or ruptured.
 This can be done with X-Ray, MRI, or CT Scan.

-Treatment will depend on the severity of injury and whether the herniated discs are interfering with your day to day activities.
+Treatment will depend on the severity of the injury and whether the herniated discs are interfering with your day to day activities.
 Conservative treatments include physical therapy and stretching exercises, as well as over-the-counter anti-inflammatory medication.